College of Graduate Studies and Research

 Radford Univeristy MBA full-time students come from a wide variety of undergraduate institutions and backgrounds, but they tend to have one thing in common.
 They are younger professionals who are just embarking on their careers, and they have chosen our program as the best way to begin their journey by exercising the flexibility of the MBA program options to meet their professional needs.

-Though our full-time students typically have less than five years work experience, they are a diverse group, and some of whom have five, 10, or even 20 years of work experience, and they come from all around the globe.
-However, they come together because they see an MBA as a valuable part of their toolkit for the future.
+Though our full-time students typically have less than five years of work experience, they are a diverse group that includes some students with five, ten, or even twenty years of work experience, and they come from all around the globe.
+However, they all come together because they see an MBA as a valuable part of their toolkit for the future.

 Full-time MBA students typically have courses scheduled Monday through Thursday, which leaves Fridays for students to participate in the many professional development opportunities offered at Radford University and throughout the region.
 Our office sponsors a Friday professional development Brown Bag series throughout the semester which is targeted to the full-time student and includes relevant guest speakers and one-on-one career development advice.